mrcafune/Cutucava/README.md

 Simplified Nudge Deployment Tool for macOS

-**Cutucava** by Kitten Technologies is a straightforward script that makes the deployment of Nudge on macOS as easy as a cat's nap.
+**Cutucava** by Kitten Technologies is a straightforward script that makes the deployment of Nudge on macOS fast and easy.

 ## Features